mchizmar/learnathon/README.md

 Running this challenge necessitates basic SSH software and understanding for executing commands from the command line.

 * Install an ssh client and know how to use it.
 You will need to remote log into a server running on AWS using a key file.
 Please consult documentation on how to use your SSH client.
     * Ex.
-Windows use Putty.
+Windows use Putty which is TSB approved.
+[AWS Instructions to use Putty.](https://docs.aws.amazon.com/console/ec2/instances/connect/putty)
     * Macs can use the command line.

 ## Challenge 1 - Creating an EC2 Instance to Host Your Miner